 Even though I do not have sensitive skin, I once learned the hard way that enzyme peeling after shaving your face is not a good idea.
 If you want to use deep cleansing products, do so in such cases before :)

 Apart from the incident with my enzyme peel, shaving with an eyebrow knife has never affected my skin.
 This is probably also because an eyebrow knife does not shave as close to the skin as a regular razor.
 So I never get razor fins or inward-facing hairs.
 Not once and I have still done facial hair removal with an eyebrow knife for several years now.

 On the other hand, when I thread or use epistick in large areas, then I get lots of red rashes 2-3 days afterwards that remain for about a week.
 My skin is simply too sensitive for that.

 Best eyebrow knife

-My whetstone is best (in my opinion) for two simple reasons: 1. it is sharp and 2. it stays sharp because it is collapsible which means that the blade is always protected.
+The best brow bend is the best in my opinion is one that is 1. sharp and 2. that stays sharp because it is foldable which means that the blade is always protected.

-So when I tested the eyebrow knife I use today for the first time, I did not actually like it at all.
-I kind of shaved my skin around the eyebrows!
+So when I tested a folding eyebrow knife, at first I did not really like it at all.
 I was so used to having to "take in" and be harsh with the whetstone for the enemy to disappear!
-So when I did the same with my new eyebrow knife, I actually cut myself and then the skin peeled off the whole area.
+So when I did the same with my foldable brow knife, I actually cut myself and then the skin flaking all over the area.
 How sick?